 These coasters are said to be made for cars, but I have found that you can actually use them anywhere.
 They are imprinted with a decorative design, that won’t fit every living and dining room, but are great for bright areas.

 The functionality of the coaster is incredible.
 Stone seems to soak up water pretty well and it still keeps your table, or countertops dry to the touch.
 Plus, it has a finger slot on the side so you can take it out of the cup holder you set it in when you are done using it.Absorbent stone coasters can be bought through Amazon right here.

 This set is pretty versatile, it is made specifically for cup holders, but it is large enough that you can still use it on table tops without worrying that your glass will fall off.
 That said, if you want something specifically for use at home, then these are not for you.

 For a more aesthetically pleasing pick, MountainStone makes beautiful flower or sun themed coasters made out of absorbent stone materials.
 They come in pastel colors, creating a gentle atmosphere for your living space or kitchen area.
 MountainStone also has cork backing for furniture protection.
 They come as a set of 8, which is almost double the value of other options here.

 Another aesthetically oriented option are these ceramic coasters.
-Featuring many different designs, the artwork is permanently printed onto the coaster using UV ink.
+Featuring many different designs, the artwork is simply stunning.
 This will make a beautifully artful, yet useful addition to your home.
 They also come with 4 different designs, making it easier for your guests to tell their drinks apart.
 These also come with a cork backing, and receive rave reviews for their durability, functionality, and artistic appeal.